johannes-gehrs/wtforms-parsleyjs/README.md

 The `AnyOf` validator requires parsleys extra validators which are distributed in a seperate file.

 The sample uses the [Flask web framework](http://flask.pocoo.org/docs/) and [Twitter Bootstrap](http://twitter.github.io/bootstrap/).
-Because the sample should run out of the box, ParsleyJS is included as a git submodule.
+Because the sample should run out of the box on Heroku, ParsleyJS is included as a git submodule.

 ## What else?